 When you decide it’s time to buy a home, especially for the first time, there are a lot of very important details you need to know that can save you a massive amount of time, money, and problems if you just make an effort to pay attention to what you’re doing and use a little common sense.

-I’m convinced that the reason so many people have been foreclosed on and are struggling is because they failed to use some of these common sense rules when they bought a house and they ended up getting burned because of it.
+I’m convinced that the reason so many homes were foreclosed on a few years ago is because the homeowner failed to use some of these common sense rules when they bought a house and ended up getting burned because of it.

-The upside is that now there are some awesome bargains out there right now due to the huge numbers of foreclosures and short sales that have happened over the last year or so.
+The upside is that now there are some awesome bargains out there due to the huge numbers of foreclosures and short sales that have happened over the last few years.

 It’s definitely a buyer’s market.

 “By wisdom a house is built, and through understanding it is established.”- Proverbs 24:3

-So what are some of the things you absolutely must do when you’re buying a house to make it a wise financial decision?
+So what are some of the things you absolutely must do when you’re buying a home to make it a wise financial decision?
 Let’s take a look:

 1. Figure Out How Much Home You Can Afford

 Many experts recommend having a mortgage payment of no more than 30-33% of your net monthly income (I’ve even seen higher recommendations), but I believe that 25% is a much more reasonable amount and will end up serving you better in the long run to help keep you out of financial trouble.

 Never, ever let the bank or mortgage company tell you how much you can afford to pay for a home.
 Their job is to tell you how much they will approve for you to borrow, which is usually much more than you should actually spend.

 So be careful, just because they approve you for a certain amount doesn’t mean you should spend that much.

 2. Get Prequalified

-Once you’ve decided how much you can comfortably afford to spend on a house, go ahead and get prequalified for a mortgage.
+Once you’ve decided how much you can comfortably afford to spend on a home, go ahead and get prequalified for a mortgage.
 That way, the seller knows you’re serious.